gd0st/twitchplayschess/README.md

 `yarn dev` runs `yarn dev` in all the packages in parallel.

 `yarn dev:[package-name]` runs `yarn dev` script in the given [package-name].

+`yarn cert` generates a self-signed SSL certificate for local development.